 - Narrow road width, textured road surfaces, and chicanes (at end of Cowie Street and along the new road) support a low-speed environment.

-- Directed LED lighting along the new bridge and road to ensure minimal light-spill outside the road corridor.
+- Directed LED lighting along the new bridge and road to ensure a well-lit environment while minimising light-spill outside the road corridor.

 - Tree pits and vegetated swale provide an environmentally-friendly treatment for stormwater run-off.